yaofeng-wang/Functional_Programming_in_Scala_Specialization/01_Functional_Programming_Principles_in_Scala/Week4/notes.md

 When does it make sense for a type to be a subtype of another?
 And when should that rather not be the case?

-The foloowing principle, stated by Barbara Liskov, tells us when a type can be a subtype of another.
+The following principle, stated by Barbara Liskov, tells us when a type can be a subtype of another.

 > If A <: B, then everything one can do with a value of type B, one should also be able to do with a value of type A.